datastax/python-driver/docs/topics/models.rst

 Manipulating model instances as dictionaries
 ============================================

     As of cqlengine 0.12, we've added support for treating model instances like dictionaries.
-See below for examples
+See below for examples.

     .. code-block:: python